jhaswanth-1/summary/README.md

 ->  PDF appearance    =  Modify the " PDF " class in the code for headers, footers, or logos.
 -> Translation languages = Change options in the language dropdown.
 -> Model choice =Swap WhisperX models via " load_whisperx_model() " (e.g., "small" , " large-v2 ").

+## Accuracy
+-> Transcription and diarization are generally very accurate for clear audio.
+-> Model can confuse speakers when there is a lot of overlap or noise.
+-> Summaries are generally relevant but can miss context if transcription has errors.
+-> Translation is fast and good for major languages, but rare words may not be perfect.

+## Challenges
+-> High memory usage in diarization (especially with large audio or large models).
+-> Handling large file uploads in Streamlit.
+-> Keeping UI responsive and easy to useand while deploying the model adjusting the packages .
+-> Making sure results are accurate and that API keys are kept secure.
+-> Managing model inference time for summaries and translations.

 ## Troubleshooting Tips
 - **GPU issues:**